Balde strike inspires Sampdoria past Fiorentina | Goal.com

 The forward featured for Inter Milan in the 2018-19 season and despite impressing during his time with the club, he was not handed a permanent deal.

-Balde will hope to continue his goalscoring performance for Sampdoria when they take on Lazio in their next league game on February 20.
+Balde will hope to continue his goalscoring performances for Sampdoria when they take on Lazio in their next league game on February 20.

 The forward is a key member of the Senegal national team and has made 30 appearances for the West African side since his debut against Niger in 2016.